Krakowski-zz/hh-py-suite/README.md

 ## Typical usage
 ` python3 hh-py-suite.py --input sequence.fas --output sequence_extended.aln`
 ## Examplary files
-Examples of an input fasta file, config file and output file can be found in the data directory
+Examples of an input fasta file, config file and output file can be found in the data directory.